akulladdha/trackmanager-react/README.md

 This is a simple app created to manage your running experience.
-It includes features such as a Firebase authentication with user loging, PR tracker, training calendar, and AI chatbot.
+It includes features such as a Firebase authentication with user logging, PR tracker, training calendar, and AI chatbot.
 Additional updates will include a community feature to join clubs with other users on the app.